 C Multinodular goiter

 A 57-year-old man is found comatose.
 On physical examination he has decreased skin turgor.
-Laboratory studies show a blood glucose of 780 mg/dl.
+Laboratory studies show a blood glucose of 780 mg/dL.
 Urinalysis reveals no ketosis or proteinuria, though there is 4+ glucosuria.
 Which of the following is the most likely diagnosis?

-A Islet cell tumor secreting glucagon
+A Neuroendocrine tumor secreting glucagon

 B Type I diabetes mellitus